Ants and bracket generating distributions in dimension 5 and 6: The rule `every ant is chased by precisely one other ant' results in a distribution

 One way of characterizing distributions locally is to determine their Lie algebra of symmetries.
 Given a manifold $M$ and distribution $\Db$, the Lie algebra of symmetries of $\Db$ consists of vector fields $X$ on $M$ such that $[X,{\Db}]\subset\Db$.
-It is known that for rank 3 distributions with the growth vector $(3,6)$ the maximal algebra of symmetries is attained for the distribution locally given in Cartesian coordinates $(q^i,p_j)$ in $\bbR^6$ as the annihilator of three 1-forms $\lambda_i=\der p_i+\epsilon_{ijk} q^j\der q^k$, $i=1,2,3$, where $\epsilon_{ijk}$ is the totally skew-symmetric levi-Civita symbol in $\bbR^3$.
-This distribution has its Lie algebra of symmetries isomorphic to the 21-dimensional Lie algebra $\mathfrak{spin}(4,3)$.
+Here $[X,\Db]$ denotes the space consisting of commutators (Lie brackets) of the vector field $X$ with all vector fields belonging to $\Db$.
+Equivalently, a vector field $X$ is a symmetry of $\Db$, if the local flow $\phi_t^X$ of $X$ satisfies $(\phi_t^X)_*\Db\subset\Db$.
+It is known \cite{brythesis,bry} that for rank 3 distributions with the growth vector $(3,6)$ the maximal algebra of symmetries is attained for the distribution locally given in Cartesian coordinates $(q^i,p_j)$ in $\bbR^6$ as the annihilator of three 1-forms $\lambda_i=\der p_i+\epsilon_{ijk} q^j\der q^k$, $i=1,2,3$.
+Here we used the Einstein summation convention stating that repeated indices are summed over; we also used the totally skew-symmetric Levi-Civita symbol $\epsilon_{ijk}$ in $\bbR^3$, which is zero when any two indices are the same, and otherwise, is +1 or -1, depending on the sign of permutation of the three indices ${ijk}$.
+This maximally symmetric distribution has its Lie algebra of symmetries isomorphic to the 21-dimensional Lie algebra $\mathfrak{spin}(4,3)$ (see \cite{brythesis,bry}).

 Since the velocity distribution $\Db$ of the system of three ants moving according {\bf rule A} has growth vector $(3,6)$ almost everywhere, it is interesting to ask what is its Lie agebra of symmetries.
-By the physical setting of the system and the {\bf rule A}, which requires only notions of points and lines on the plane, it is obvious that this Lie algebra of symmetries is at least as big as the Lie algebra $\mathfrak{sl}(3,\bbR)$ of the projective Lie group $PGL(3,\bbR)$.
-Actually, by explicitly solving the symmetry equations $[X,\Db]\subset\Db$ for the velocity distribution $\Db$ on $\bbR^6$ with coordinates $(x_1,y_1,x_2,y_2,x_3,y_3)$, as in \eqref{zi}, one gets the following theorem. \begin{theorem} The Lie algebra of \emph{all} symmetries of the velocity distribution $\Db$ of the system of three ants moving according {\bf rule A} is isomorphic to the Lie algebra $\mathfrak{sl}(3,\bbR)$.
+THe answer is given by the following Theorem. \begin{theorem} The Lie algebra of \emph{all} symmetries of the velocity distribution $\Db$ of the system of three ants moving according {\bf rule A} is isomorphic to the Lie algebra $\mathfrak{sl}(3,\bbR)$.
 In coordinates $(x_1,y_1,x_2,y_2,x_3,y_3)$ in $\bbR^6$, as in \eqref{zi}, the 8 independent local symmetries of ${\Db}=\Span(Z_1,Z_2,Z_3)$ are:

-\end{theorem} Thus although the symmetry of this $(3,6)$ distribution is far from being maximal among all $(3,6)$ distributions, the ants distribution $\Db$, considered in this section, can be locally identified with one of the \emph{homogeneous models} of $(3,6)$ distributions, a model that lives on the homogeneous manifold $PGL(3,\bbR)/\bbT^2$, where $\bbT^2$ is the maximal torus in $PGL(3,\bbR)$.